russjfreeman/vanputer/README.md

 * What impact does vapour barrier have (Yup, it's going in my van)
 * How much power does a 320w panel on the roof of a van generate and what are the variables
 * How much power is really lost through an inverter
-* How much power does a remote worker, with a laptop, living full time in a van use?
+* How much power does a remote worker, with a powerful laptop, living full time in a van use?
 * Same for gas?
 * How long does a/this vanlifer linger in one place (3 days, or weeks?)
 * What are the best places to linger? arf! :-)